earthobservations/luftdatenpumpe/README.rst

 Map display and filtering
 =========================
 - Filter by different synthesized address components and sensor type.
-- Display measurements from filtered stations on Grafana Worldmap Panel.
+- Display measurements from filtered stations on `Panodata Map Panel`_.
 - Display filtered list of stations with corresponding information in tabular form.
 - Measurement values are held against configured thresholds so points are colored appropriately.